 Spotlight on . . .
 Michelle Grady

-Michelle Grady, who was raised in Manhattan and continues to call the island home, joined our White Plains and Newark offices in 2013.
+Michelle Grady, who was raised in New York City and continues to call it home, joined our White Plains and Newark offices in 2013.
 She has an “amazing and supportive” family who have always encouraged her to follow her dreams.
 With their support, she’s led two distinct and exciting careers as a scientist and lawyer.

 Michelle specializes in complex asbestos and mass tort personal injury litigation.
-She has served as local and national coordinating counsel for a number of companies involved in the manufacture of equipment such as pumps, valves, boilers, and brakes—gaining expertise in various disciplines including, medicine, naval vessels, and industrial hygiene.
+She has served as local and national coordinating counsel for a number of companies.
 In further defense of these companies, Michelle works closely with company personnel and coordinates discovery throughout the United States to ensure uniformity on behalf of her clients.
 She has first and second chaired a number of personal injury trials in the courts of New Jersey and New York.
 She also provides guidance and leadership to many associates, including training in deposition and trial preparation skills.

 Prior to becoming an attorney, Michelle enjoyed a career as a scientist for Unilever Best Foods (formerly known as Thomas J. Lipton Company) and Firmenich, an international producer of perfumery and flavor chemicals.